About the LSAT

 The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
 All American Bar Association-approved law schools, most Canadian law schools, and many other law schools require applicants to take the LSAT as part of their admission process.

-Many law schools require that the LSAT be taken by December for admission the following fall, however, taking the test earlier - in June or September - is often advised.
+Many law schools require that the LSAT be taken by December for admission the following fall.
+Taking the test earlier - in June or September - is often advised.

 Some schools place greater weight than others on the LSAT; most law schools do evaluate your full range of credentials.

 The test consists of five 35-minute sections of multiple-choice questions.
 Four of the five sections contribute to the test taker's score.
 The unscored section, commonly referred to as the variable section, typically is used to pretest new test questions or to pre-equate new test forms.
 The placement of this section will vary.
 A 35-minute writing sample is administered at the end of the test.
 LSAC does not score the writing sample, but copies of the writing sample are sent to all law schools to which you apply.

 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 The three multiple-choice question types on the LSAT are:

 These questions measure your ability to read, with understanding and insight, examples of lengthy and complex materials similar to those commonly encountered in law school work.
 The reading comprehension section contains four sets of reading questions, each consisting of a selection of reading material, followed by five to eight questions that test reading and reasoning abilities.